sofiapasquini/sofiapasquini.github.io/_portfolio/portfolio-8.md

 ---
-title: "House Price Predictions_Excel_MLS data"
+title: "Sentiment Analyis Application: IMDB Reviews"
 collection: portfolio
 ---

-Contains an Excel file with data gathered from the MLS database of home and condo lease and purchase prices in Toronto.
-This file looks at price increases with different number of features.
-A pivot table was created and the data was plotted then fit using a linear function and a second order polynomial function.

-[Click here](https://github.com/avand56/House-price-predictions) to see this repository.
+I use dimensionality reduction techniques (PCA, Autoencoding) in order to analyse and predict the sentiment in a set of reviews from the Internet Movie Database (sentiments originally labelled by humans).
+I explore and compare the predictive performances of dimensionally-reduced input using Partial Component Analysis and Autoencoding.
+[Click here](https://github.com/sofiapasquini/IMDB-Sentiment-Analysis) to see this repository.